groupdocs-parser/GroupDocs.Parser-Products/content/parser/java/extract/barcode/xml.md

 steps:
     enable: true
     block:
-    - title_left: "How to Extract Barcodes from BARCODE Documents via Java"
+    - title_left: "How to Extract Barcodes from XML Documents via Java"
       content_left: |
-       GroupDocs.Parser Java API gives programmers the power to easily extract barcodes from BARCODE documents.
-The following Java code example demonstrates how to extract barcode images inside a BARCODE document with minimum effort and cost.
+       GroupDocs.Parser Java API gives programmers the power to easily extract barcodes from XML documents.
+The following Java code example demonstrates how to extract barcode images inside a XML document with minimum effort and cost.

       title_right: "Extract Barcodes from Docs via Java"
       content_right: |